leolanese/leolanese/README.md

 <br />

-### What I'm doing as Senior Software Engineering Manager? 🚀
+### What I'm doing as Senior Team Lead / Software Engineering Manager? 🚀

-> A truly great leader is hard to find, difficult to part with and impossible to forget.
+> Finding a truly exceptional leader is hard to find, parting with them is challenging and impossible to forget.

 I'm responsible for a range of crucial tasks aimed at promoting growth, innovation, and success within the engineering team.
 Here is what I do:

 1. **Servant Leader**: Servant is a `person who performs duties for others`.
 A `servant leader` is a person who `acts as a servant first, focusing on the needs and success of the team` because the primary role is to `serve and support the team members`, rather than exerting top-down authority

+2. **Situational Leadership** It is an adaptable Model of leadership.
+Is based on the idea that the best way to lead a team is to match your leadership style to the needs of the individual parts of team, means `choosing the right leadership style for the right people`.

-2. **Supporting Personal Growth**: I actively `mentor and guide` engineers (when need it) in their career development, helping them set goals and providing opportunities for skill enhancement.
+3. **Supporting Personal Growth**: I actively `mentor and guide` engineers (when need it) in their career development, helping them set goals and providing opportunities for skill enhancement.
 Here I'm using `Situational Leadership methodologies`

-3. **Conflict Resolution**: I act as a mediator in conflicts, `employing situational leadership strategies to address internal and external conflicts effectively`.
+4. **Conflict Resolution**: I act as a mediator in conflicts, `employing situational leadership strategies to address internal and external conflicts effectively`.
 I'm using `Deal with Comflicts` trainning education and professional experience to deal with it.

-4. **Motivation and Inspiration**: It's my role to `keep the team motivated and inspire them to consistently perform at their best`.
+5. **Motivation and Inspiration**: It's my role to `keep the team motivated and inspire them to consistently perform at their best`.
 Servant leaders consider the impacts of actions and decisions in the long-term, rely on persuasion rather than command and coercion to build influence.
 I integrate `Situational Leadership principles` to adapt motivational strategies based on individual and team dynamics

-5. **Culture Building**: `Nurturing a healthy team culture is a priority`, and I iterate on processes and rituals to align with the team's working style while contributing to the evolution of the engineering culture.
+6. **Culture Building**: `Nurturing a healthy team culture is a priority`, and I iterate on processes and rituals to align with the team's working style while contributing to the evolution of the engineering culture.

-6. **Continuous Improvement**: I focus on the long-term growth and development of team members and the organization.
+7. **Continuous Improvement**: I focus on the long-term growth and development of team members and the organization.
 By encouraging a sense of ownership and responsibility among team members, I apply `Situational Leadership` to foster an environment where individuals feel empowered to take initiative and contribute effectively

-7. **Technical & Personal Support**: Handling and mitigating technical & personal matters within the team, I promote ownership, influence, and effective communication with compassion: Sympathy enables us to feel sorrow for another's misfortune, while empathy allows us to understand and share their feelings.
+8. **Technical & Personal Support**: Handling and mitigating technical & personal matters within the team, I promote ownership, influence, and effective communication with compassion: Sympathy enables us to feel sorrow for another's misfortune, while empathy allows us to understand and share their feelings.
 Compassionate leadership emerges from blending traditional leadership skills with a generous infusion of empathy, sympathy, and compassion.

-8. **Promoting Knowledge Sharing**: I encourage a culture of knowledge sharing and communication, guiding the team towards adopting guiding principles, a growth mindset, and a proactive approach to addressing technical debt.
+9. **Promoting Knowledge Sharing**: I encourage a culture of knowledge sharing and communication, guiding the team towards adopting guiding principles, a growth mindset, and a proactive approach to addressing technical debt.

-9. **Get individual & company clear values & purposes and find team-members integrity and the highest good as a goal**: Develop great teams, not just software.
+10. **Get individual & company clear values & purposes and find team-members integrity and the highest good as a goal**: Develop great teams, not just software.

-In essence, SEM roles revolves around `leadership`, `mentorship`, `innovation` and `culture-building` to drive both individual and collective success within the engineering team and the broader organisation.
-By embracing `servant leadership` and `Agile` we can provide for an environment where our teams thrive, achieving remarkable results both individually and collectively.
+In essence, SEM roles revolves around `leadership`, `mentorship`, `innovation` and `culture-building` to drive `both individual and collective success` within the engineering team and the broader organisation.
+By embracing `servant leadership`, `situational leadership` and `Agile` I can provide for an environment where the teams thrive, achieving remarkable results.

 > Always remember Leading is not about being at the top; it's about serving those who follow you 🙌

 <br /><br />

 </div>

 ---

 ### 🖥️ Where I was working on in the past:
- - I have being working in different countries for several clients like: `BBC`, `MET (London Metropolitan Police)`, `Nokia`, `IBM`, `SKY`, `Mimecast`, `ADSS`, `Luno`, `The Workshop`, `Vashi` between others clients, producing succesully products that I'm proud of.
+ - I have being working in different countries for several clients like: `BBC`, `MET (London Metropolitan Police)`, `Nokia`, `IBM`, `SKY`, `Mimecast`, `ADSS`, `Luno`, `The Workshop`, `Vashi`, `Rumbo` between others clients, producing succesully products that I'm proud of.

 ### 📢 Featured Speaker Conferences: